Google Meet vs Zoom In 2023: Which One Should You Use?

 What Is the Best Video Conferencing Platform for Larger Groups?

 The answer to this question depends on how large a group you mean.
 Between Zoom and Google Meet, Zoom is the better option for larger meeting capacities.
-However, if you want to hold meetings with thousands of members, you can try Zoho Meeting, which allows up to 3,000 participants.
+However, if you want to hold meetings with thousands of members, you can try an alternative to Zoom called Zoho Meeting, which allows up to 3,000 participants.

 Conclusion